trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 A **TriBITS Project Developer** is someone who contributes to a software project that uses TriBITS.
-They will add source files, libraries and exectuables, test executables and define tests run with ``ctest``.
+They will add source files, libraries and executables , test executables and define tests run with ``ctest``.
 They have to configure and build the project code in order to be able to develop and run tests and therefore this role includes all of the necessary knowledge and functions of a TriBITS Project User.
 A casual TriBITS Project Developer